Geometric invariants of $5/2$-cuspidal edges: Intrinsicity and extrinsicity of invariants

-\begin{proof} By Fact \ref{fact:E}, there exists an analytic 1-parameter family of frontal germs $g_t$ $(0\le t \le 1)$ such that the items \ref{item:E1}--\ref{item:E3} in Fact \ref{fact:E} hold.
+\begin{proof} By Fact \ref{fact:E}, there exists {a continuous} 1-parameter family of frontal germs $g_t$ $(0\le t \le 1)$ such that the items \ref{item:E1}--\ref{item:E3} in Fact \ref{fact:E} hold.
 Since the limiting normal curvature of each $g_t$ does not vanish and $g_t$ is isometric to $g_0$ for each $t\in [0,1]$, Corollary \ref{cor:intrinsic-criterion} yields that $g_t$ has ${5/2}$-cuspidal edges.
-Hence, we have that the family $\{g_t\}_{t\in [0,1]}$ is the desired one. \end{proof}
+Hence, the family $\{g_t\}_{t\in [0,1]}$ is the desired one. \end{proof}